EmuKit/EmuKit.github.io/about.md

 * **Benchmarking:** a bechmaking tool with some functionalities is available for some of the methods.

 <h5> Solve your task </h5>
-We expect this section to grow in the future.
-So far, we have integrated in the core part of the library a simple benchmarking tool to compare differetn Bayesian optimization methods.
-You can check [this](https://github.com/amzn/emukit/tree/master/emukit/examples) folder for more examples.
+Check [this](https://github.com/emukit/emukit/tree/main/emukit/examples) folder for examples of things people did with Emukit.
+Additionally, we have integrated in the core part of the library a simple benchmarking tool to compare different Bayesian optimization methods.

 <h3> Get started!</h3>